This new MD PnP web site is under development. Our original site is still here: http://mdpnp.org

 Medical devices are essential to the practice of modern medicine.
 Clinical measurements such as blood pressure and temperature, x-ray and ultrasound imaging, administration of intravenous medications, and support of critical life functions all require medical devices.
-However, despite our reliance on sophisticated medical equipment, most devices are not designed to interconnect with other devices.
+However, despite our reliance on sophisticated medical equipment, most devices are not designed to interconnect with other devices and are not inherently secure.
 Therefore, it is difficult to connect individual devices into integrated medical systems to improve patient care, avoid unnecessary accidents, and obtain comprehensive data to personalize care delivery.

 The Answer: Facilitate the adoption of open standards and interoperable technologies to securely Integrate Clinical Environments (ICE).

-Since its establishment in 2004, the Medical Device “Plug-and-Play” (MD PnP) Interoperability Program has been accelerating the adoption of medical device interoperability to enable the creation of complete and accurate electronic health records and the cost-effective development of innovative third-party medical “apps” for diagnosis, treatment, research, safety and quality improvements, equipment management, and adverse event detection and reporting when using networked medical devices for clinical care.
+Since its establishment in 2004, the Medical Device “Plug-and-Play” (MD PnP) Interoperability Program has been enabling the adoption of medical device interoperability as a foundation for the creation of complete and accurate electronic health records and the cost-effective development of innovative third-party medical “apps” for diagnosis, treatment, research, safety and quality improvements, equipment management, and adverse event detection and reporting when using networked medical devices for clinical care.

-Our team is working to develop shareable databases, open-source tools, and applications that will enable a broader community of researchers and manufacturers to implement secure medical device interoperability.
+Our team is working to develop shareable databases, open-source tools, and applications that will enable a broader community of researchers and manufacturers to implement safe and secure interoperable medical device systems.
 We have taken a multi-faceted approach to reduce key barriers to achieving interoperability, including:

-- Support of suitable open standards (e.g. ASTM F2761, Integrated Clinical Environment, or “ICE”)
+- Support of foundational open standards (e.g. ASTM F2761, Integrated Clinical Environment, or “ICE”)

 - An OPEN SOURCE implementation of ICE - See OpenICE